ghastlymirror/ghastlyblog3/src/content/blog/censorship-in-gaming.md

 So now we got a situation where people in this community are unable to freely tell their own stories and make a living off of it.

 And mark my words, the likes of Collective Shout and other groups like it are not gonna being content with just taking down stuff on steam, and itch.io.
 What´s next, going after Newgrounds?
-Maybe they will try to block Archive of Our Own from be able to receive donations.
+Maybe they will try to block Archive of Our Own from being able to receive donations.

 We might as well go back to the days of mail listings and send a check in the mail or maybe pass around a usb stick with some smut on it as if it were contraband.